 Alright, I need you to to be realistic.
 When I say self-frosting cupcakes, I need you to understand that we’re not talking about a buttercream frosting here.
 That would be redonkulous.
 Honestly, how is a cupcake going to cream the butter and pipe icing onto itself?
-Use your heads, people.
+Use your heads.
 But these cupcakes do have a lovely little topping of chocolate chips and marshmallows which eliminate the need for frosting.
 It makes the little buggers easier to pack in your lunch kit.
 And it makes them easier to freeze.

 These are not the prettiest cupcakes on earth.
 Nope.
 But sometimes things that are not traditionally pretty or functioning as intended are still totally awesome.
 For example, I might be a little sick.
 This is hard to admit because I never, ever get sick.
 It’s my claim to fame.
 And frankly, when I see someone suffering with a cold or the flu, I don’t generally feel any sympathy for them.
 I mean, sure, I’ll say, “oh you poor thing, you poor, poor thing,” and fake a look of empathy, but really I’m thinking: you are weak.
 You are pathetic and weak.
-And you suck.
 But yesterday, things spiralled out of control at work.
 My throat was on fire.
 I could hardly swallow.
 It made yelling at my students much less enjoyable.
 And then a co-worker told me that I sounded like a dude.
 That is not, in my mind, a compliment.

 And this morning, when I woke up, things were bad.
 I could hardly speak at all.
 I tried singing All By Myself really loud (to get my vocal chords warmed up), but only squeaks came out.
 When I tried to speak to a salesperson at a bakery downtown, I could barely utter the words, “I want to marry those cookies.”
 And I’m not going to lie to you: things are happening with my face and hair today that aren’t good.